oupo1337/httpmock/README.md

     // We declare a mock variable and its behavior.
     // It's an HTTP client waiting for a POST request on /form.
     // It will return a 201 status code.
-    // It expects a body, an authorization header and will return a body
+    // It expects a body, an authorization header and will return a body.
     //
     // It's also waiting for a DELETE request on /route
     // returning a 204 status code.